-Prior to Oxburgh Hall's construction, the De Weyland family are recorded as Oxburgh's owners in 1274.
+The De Weyland family is recorded as Oxburgh's first owners in 1274.
 Fast forward to 1434 and we see Thomas De Weyland, a deeply disliked man, stripped of his land after his swindling ways are discovered.
 He only manages to hold onto Oxburgh by putting the estate into his wife's name.
 It's from here we see Oxburgh's land pass to the Tuddenham family.

 A brief history of Oxburgh Hall

-The family’s unshakable Catholic faith and desire to preserve the memory of their ancient past are a potent combination.
-Both are expressed throughout this remarkable place in its architecture, collections and landscape and in its abundance of heraldic motifs.
-Add to these elements the family’s strong royal connections, and a powerful story unfolds.
+The Bedingfelds’ unshakable Catholic faith and commitment to preserving their history are a potent combination, expressed throughout this remarkable place in its architecture, collections and landscape.
+Add to this the family’s strong royal connections, and a powerful story unfolds.

 The story begins with the De Weyland family